antialias/mimic-webpack/readme.md

 # `mimic-webpack`
-Mimics a webpack bundle runtime for your node specs for filename extensions, aliases, and loaders.
-You might want to `.install()` mimic-webpack:
+Mimics a webpack config's filename extensions, aliases, and loaders inside of the current node process.
+You might want to `mimic.install()`:
 * instead of bundling your specs with webpack.
 * before using linter rules like [`eslint-plugin-require-path-exists`](https://www.npmjs.com/package/eslint-plugin-require-path-exists).
 * when performing universal rendering with code you also plan to bundle with webpack.